Test Driving Docker Function as a Service (FaaS)

 while [ true ] ; do sleep 0.3 && curl <ip of Docker host>:8080/function/hash -d "hi"; done

-After the loop runs for a minute or 2 you will notice the Invocation Count increase in the UI and eventually, a number of replicas will scale in increments of 5 and then 10.
+After the loop runs for a minute or two, you will notice the Invocation Count increase in the UI.
+Eventually, the number of replicas will scale in increments of 5 and then 10.
 See the screenshots below of the FaaS UI, the Prometheus graph, and Grafana of how the replicas are scaling with the load.

 Docker FaaS Conclusion